Financial hardship support

 ASIC RG 271

-Consolidated Funding Group Pty Ltd trading as Fairbanks Financial Group (ACR 481272) operates an Internal Dispute Resolution system that classifies hardship requests as urgent matters.
+Consolidated Funding Group Pty Ltd (ACN 119 381 832) trading as Fairbanks Financial Group (CRN 577919) operates an Internal Dispute Resolution system that classifies hardship requests as urgent matters.
 All hardship complaints are handled within the 21-day maximum resolution period prescribed by ASIC Regulatory Guide 271.

 Banking Code of Practice